lucasjellema/tech-radar/README.md

-# AMIS | Conclusion Technology Radar
+# AMIS | Conclusion Technology Radar PROTOTYPE

 Clone from the Zalando Tech Radar (https://github.com/zalando/tech-radar)

-A number of modifications are intended:
+A number of modifications have been prototyped in this repo:
 = technology selection for AMIS
 - richer data model for the blips (the entries in the radar)
+- blip display mode image and text in addition to shape
 - extended presentation for the blips
   - size
   - color
-  - shape
+  - shape (triangle - pointing four ways, square, diamond, rectangle horizontal & vertical, star)
   - content of bubble/balloon text
-  - filter on labels
+  - filter on tags for entries
   - tag cloud for the labels?
   - additional attributes for blips:
     - rationale
     - logo
     - vendor
     - priority/weight (volume)
+- drag & drop to move blips around (and assign categories & status by doing so)
+- popup window with details on blip/entry (double click on blip)
+- context menu for assigning color, shape and size to blip
+- allowing blips outside of rings
+- creation of new blips
+- export all data to downloadable file
+- import data from a file
+- save/load data from Browser Local Storage

+Note that even though these features are working - the code is not clean nor professional.
+It is a mash (mess?) of code snippets welded together in an unsustainable way.
+It provides some answers (can that be done?) and inspiration of subsequent implementations.
+Those next ge n tech radars should not be created on top of this repo, but rather from scratch.
+Unfortunately, that is how it has to be.

 # Entries
 The file entries.js contain the data that is visualized in the radar.
-This seem data could be retrieved using an HTTP request to an API or from an external URL.
+Data could also be retrieved using an HTTP request to an API or from an external URL or read from local storage.

 Each entry represents both:
 * objective: a technology, concept, product, cloud service, open source project